priyakot/insightsDataScience15/README.md

 * *Should I check if the files in the input directory are text files or non-text files(binary)?*
 No, for simplicity you may assume that all of the files in the input directory are standard text files.

+* *Do I need to account for empty tweets?*
+No, for simplicity you may assume that all the tweets contain at least one word.

 * *Do I need separate programs for different features?*
 You may use a single combined program or several programs, as long as they are all executed by the `run.sh` script.